Mid-Autumn Festival

 Mid-Autumn Festival Observations

-One of the main practices observed during this festival is the use of lanterns.
+One of the main practices during this festival is the use of lanterns.
 Brightly lit lanterns are carried and placed on towers.
-People also light sky lanterns and set them aloft.
+People also light sky lanterns and release them into the sky.
 Another common tradition is the practice of lantern riddles.

-This is when people write riddles on lanterns and other people try to solve them.
-Although early traditions of the Mid-Autumn Festival didn’t involve the use of lanterns, it’s believed that they were added because lanterns symbolize fertility.
+This involves writing riddles on lanterns for others to solve.
+Although early traditions of the Mid-Autumn Festival did not involve the use of lanterns, it is believed that they were added because lanterns symbolize fertility.

-As China began to evolve from an agriculturally based country to a more modernized country, other traditions began to be added to this festival.
+As China evolved from an agriculturally based country to a more modernized one, other traditions began to be added to this festival.
 Lanterns represent just one of the symbols borrowed from other festivals.
-Lanterns aren’t just an important symbol used in Mid-Autumn Festival celebrations in China but are also used in Vietnamese celebrations.
+Lanterns are not only an important symbol in Mid-Autumn Festival celebrations in China but are also used in Vietnamese celebrations.

-In Asian cultures, the round shape of these moon cakes symbolizes completeness.
-In some parts of China, there’s a tradition of making these moon cakes during the night of the Mid-Autumn Festival.
-Of course, moon cakes aren’t the only foods made and consumed on this holiday.
+In Asian cultures, the round shape of these mooncakes symbolizes completeness.
+In some parts of China, there is a tradition of making these mooncakes on the night of the Mid-Autumn Festival.
+Of course, mooncakes are not the only foods made and consumed on this holiday.

-People also make food offerings to deities placed on courtyard altars—foods that include pears, grapes, peaches, melons, or oranges.
-In Vietnam, cakes and fruits are made into elaborate displays of familiar or mythological animals such as dogs, cats, and unicorns.
+People also make food offerings to deities placed on courtyard altars—offerings that include pears, grapes, peaches, melons, or oranges.
+In Vietnam, cakes and fruits are arranged into elaborate displays of familiar or mythological animals such as dogs, cats, and unicorns.

-Another purpose of this holiday is to celebrate marriages or wish for the moon deity to fulfill a person’s romantic desires.
-In many parts of China, dances are held for young men and women so they can find partners.
+Another purpose of this holiday is to celebrate marriages or to wish for the moon deity to fulfill a person’s romantic desires.
+In many parts of China, dances are held for young men and women to find partners.

-In Vietnam, this holiday is also used for its match-making potential with many young women and men using the festival as a way to meet future husbands and wives.
+In Vietnam, the holiday also serves a matchmaking potential, with many young women and men using the festival as an opportunity to meet future spouses.

-There are also a variety of games that are played on this day.
+There are also a variety of games played on this day.
 One game is called Ascent to Heaven.
 Other games include Descent into the Garden and Descent of the Eight Immortals.
-Children will often play a game called Circling The Toad.
+Children often play a game called Circling The Toad.

-This game involves a group of people forming a circle around a child that has been chosen to be the Toad King—a child that’s been turned into a toad using magic.
-He then jumps around until the water is sprinkled on his head and he’s turned back into a child.
+This game involves a group of people forming a circle around a child chosen to be the Toad King—a child transformed into a toad by magic.
+He then jumps around until water is sprinkled on his head, and he is turned back into a child.